 With that in mind, Root auto insurance is best suited for people who are comfortable with an app-based insurance company.
 While Root does staff a call center to field customer calls, they encourage policyholders to communicate through the mobile app, even when filing a claim.

-Root is not just the new kid on the block.
-It looks and behaves like no other provider.
+Root may be a newer insurance company, but it has a lot to recommend it.
 Because Root’s system determines rates based on driving habits, it is virtually impossible to conduct an apples-to-apples comparison with other car insurance providers.

 Frequently asked questions